technomancy/bussard/manual.md

 omitted) and the `send` function will send input to the currently-selected target if a login session is active.

-You can use the `ship.comm.login` function to initiate a session.
 Most stations allow limited access via a `guest` account with an empty password.
 Once you are logged in as a guest, you will have the option to purchase an account on that station or planet's computer system, which will grant you access to the rest of the services.
 Please note that attempting to access accounts of others is strictly forbidden by interstellar law.

+TODO: copying files to/from your ship

 ### API list